ZQL on the Server

 SSR

-Although you can run ZQL on the server, Zero does not yet have the wiring setup in its bindings layers to support server-side rendering (patches welcome though!).
+Zero doesn't yet have the wiring setup in its bindings layers to really nicely support server-side rendering (patches welcome though!).

-For now, you should use your framework's recommended pattern to prevent SSR execution.
+For now, we don't recommend using Zero with SSR.
+Use your framework's recommended pattern to prevent SSR execution:

 Next.js